-Tips for heart patients
+Tips for people with heart disease

 Tips for everyone

 Think you’re ready to brave the heat?
-Watch the clock and buddy up, Fletcher said.
-It’s best to avoid the outdoors in the early afternoon (about noon to 3 p.m.) because the sun is usually at its strongest, putting you at higher risk for heat-related illnesses.
+If you can, exercise with a friend because it’s safer — and more fun — to have someone at your side.
+It’s also best to avoid the outdoors in the early afternoon (about noon to 3 p.m.) because the sun is usually at its strongest, putting you at higher risk for heat-related illnesses.

 - Get off on the right foot.
 You probably sweat the most in your shoes, so choose well-ventilated shoes and look for socks that repel perspiration.
 Foot powders and antiperspirants can also help with sweat.

 - Drink up.
 Stay hydrated by drinking a few cups of water before, during and after your exercise.
 Avoid caffeinated or alcoholic beverages.

 - Take regular breaks.
 Find some shade or a cool place, stop for a few minutes, hydrate and start again.

-- Cool, moist skin
+- Cool, pale and moist skin

 - Dizziness and light-headedness